kintalot/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About takdanai
 permalink: /about/
 ---

-Some information about you!
+takdanai areerop
+age:22
+date:21/06/2538

 ### More Information